dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 # 7. Implementation

 <!-- what will be in this Implementation-section? -->
-This section will describe how I suggest building a universal control plane within Kubernetes for handling internal and external resources.
+This section describes how I suggest building a universal control plane within Kubernetes for handling internal and external resources.
 The implementation strives to imitate a production-ready system for a small company with a website running in a production and staging environment in the cloud.

 <!-- main idea -->
 The main idea of this implementation is to have a single cluster that works as a control plane.
 This cluster will provision other clusters and deploy software to them.

 <!-- naming -->
 For the section, I'll introduce two names: `core cluster` and `app cluster`.
 The `core cluster` is the control plane for managing your infrastructure and software environment.
 The `app clusters` is a shared term for all the clusters where business logic is supposed to run.
 For instance, a company may have two `app cluster`s in the form of a production cluster and a staging cluster.
-The `core cluster` that hosts all the shared services between different `app cluster` environments.
+The `core cluster` hosts all the shared services between different `app cluster` environments.

 <img src="images/drawings_control-plane.png" width="600" />